CodingAvenue/codestop-course-php-oop/content/Namespaces/Namespaces.q.md

 ```
 /// type=SS, id=89289d30-1d65-423a-a8c9-c146b5743d04, answer=[5]

 In the statement `echo "The area of the circle is: " .
-Geometry::getCircleArea(10);` on line 9 of `Main.php`, replace the argument `10` with `-10`.
+Geometry::getCircleArea(10);` on line 9 of `main.php`, replace the argument `10` with `-10`.
 Execute the program.
 What is its output?

  - It prints `10`.